-Miss A Adie (PE Exams Co-ordinator), Mr P Andrews (Year Manager), Mr J Beer (Head of Department), Mr A Chauhan (Senior Assistant Principal), Mr J Cleary (Senior Assistant Principal), Mrs P Daniel (PE Exams Co-ordinator), Mr P Jarmyn (Year Manager), Miss K Robinson (Year Manager), Mr R San Emeterio (Progress Leader KS4), Miss S Sethi
+Miss A Adie (PE Exams Co-ordinator), Mr P Andrews (Year Manager), Mr J Beer (Head of Department), Mr A Chauhan (Joint Head of Lower College), Mr J Cleary (Acting Head of Upper College), Mrs P Daniel (PE Exams Co-ordinator), Mr P Jarmyn (Deputy SENCO), Miss K Robinson (Year Manager), Mr R San Emeterio (Progress Leader KS4), Mrs K San Emeterio, Miss S Sethi

 - AQA GCSE Physical Education (Full Course)